djedr/writing/2023-10-16-eternal-return.md

 ...golden leaves rain down
 colder and darker each day
-the season of wind,
+the season of wind

 then

-frozen lakes and ponds
+lakes and rivers freeze
 the coldest and darkest days
-the season of snow,
+the season of snow

 then

 cherry flowers bloom
 warmer and brighter each day
-the season of birds,
+the season of birds

 then

-lightnings and thunders
+lightnings split the sky
 the warmest and brightest days
-the season of sun,
+the season of sun

 then again...